-Hey guys!
-We have a large confession to make: we don’t travel full-time.
+Hey friends!
+I have a large confession to make: I don’t travel full-time.
 What?!
-Travel bloggers who don’t travel full-time?
+A travel blogger who doesn’t travel full-time?
 I know, sound the alarms.
 How does one run a travel blog if they work full-time and not travel full-time?
-Well, here’s how secret tips about how we travel more, even while working full-time.
+Well, here’s how secret tips about how I travel more while working full-time.
 Keep reading!

 How To Travel More While Working Full-Time

 As much as I would love to say that being a travel blogger is my career, it’s not.
-Though I often put in 40 hours (and sometimes more) a week of work into this blog and it feels like a full-time job lol.
-Both of us (Siera & I) work full-time, for an awesome startup company based here in Sioux Falls.
+Though I often I feel like I put in 40 hours (and sometimes more) a week of work on this blog and it feels like a full-time job lol.
+I work full-time, for an awesome startup company based here in Sioux Falls.
 Monday through Friday, 40 hours a week.
-We get two weeks paid vacation, holidays off, and most weekends off.
+I get two weeks paid vacation, holidays off, and most weekends off.
 It’s also an extra bonus that I really love my job ;).
 Throughout this post, I also be referencing my friend Siera as we both have different tips to give you.

 Anyways, here are some tips on how to travel more – even while working full-time!

 Maximize Your Vacation Days

 Like most Americans, I get two weeks of paid time off (PTO) and I already know where it’ll be going towards for the next THREE years!
 This year, my fiance and I are using all 80 hours of my PTO to travel to Europe.
-We’ll be visiting London, Paris, Zurich, and Amsterdam.
+We’ll be visiting London, Paris, Brussels, and Amsterdam.
 That’s four countries – in two weeks!
 Which is normal for someone who lives in Europe.
 But, for someone who lives here in America, that’s quite the accomplishment.

-Next year, all two weeks of my PTO is going towards my wedding (eek!!) and our honeymoon to another one of our dream destinations: New Zealand.
+Next year, all two weeks of my PTO is going towards my wedding (eek!!) and our honeymoon – we’re currently deciding between New Zealand, Bora Bora, or the Maldives.